ronang101/Fun-UFO-exploration/README.md

 ## Getting Involved

 If you're curious about UFO sightings or data analysis, feel free to dive into the code, explore the data, and perhaps contribute your own analyses or visualizations.
+Also of course download the htmls in the output files to view the 3D outputs!